gitlabhq/gitlabhq/doc/university/high-availability/aws/README.md

 ### Subnet

 Now let's create some subnets in different Availability Zones.
-Make sure that each subnet is associated the the VPC we just created, that it has a distinct VPC and lastly that CIDR blocks don't overlap.
-This will also allow us to enable multi AZ for redundancy.
+Make sure that each subnet is associated to the VPC we just created, that it has a distinct VPC and lastly that CIDR blocks don't overlap.
+This will also allow us to enable multi-AZ for redundancy.

 We will create private and public subnets to match load balancers and RDS instances as well.